nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * Edits the person at the specified INDEX.
 The index refers to the index number shown in the displayed tutor list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags, the existing tags of the tutor will be removed i.e adding of tags is not cumulative.
+* When editing tags, the existing tags of the tutor will be removed i.e. adding of tags is not cumulative.
 * You can remove all the tutor’s tags by typing t/ without specifying any tags after it.

 Examples:
-* `edit 1 p/91234567 e/7654321` Edits the phone number and email address of the 1st tutor to be 91234567 and johndoe@example.com respectively.
+* `edit 1 p/91234567 e/e7654321` Edits the phone number and email address of the 1st tutor to be 91234567 and johndoe@example.com respectively.
 * `edit 2 n/Betsy Crower t/` Edits the name of the 2nd tutor to be Betsy Crower and clears all existing tags.
 * `edit 3 m/CS2100 y/3 s/A0654729L` Edits the module code, year, and student id of the 3rd tutor to be CS2100, 3, and A0654729L respectively.
 * `edit 3 tn/2 r/4.58` Edits the number of teaching nominations and rating of the 3rd tutor to be 2 and 4.58 respectively.